 Users are exploring options like:

-Free subdomain services that might slip past traditional blocking mechanisms, leveraging less-monitored domain registrars and obscure hosting platforms.
-Some report success with dynamic DNS providers that offer rapid IP and domain rotation.
+Free subdomain services can sometimes slip past regular blocking systems, especially when they use less-watched domain registrars and more obscure hosting platforms.
+Some people have actually found success with dynamic DNS providers that let you quickly rotate between different IPs and domains.

-A GitHub changelog from late 2023 indicates growing interest in self-hosted proxy solutions that can dynamically mask traffic origin — suggesting an arms race between network administrators and users seeking flexible access.
+A GitHub changelog from late 2023 shows there's growing interest in self-hosted proxy solutions that can dynamically mask where traffic's coming from — which suggests there's basically an arms race happening between network administrators and users who want flexible access.

 The Privacy and Ethical Considerations